Shelter Island Ferries (North Ferry and South Ferry)

 Cars and passengers wait to board the South Ferry at North Haven, New York, for the short trip across to Shelter Island.
-The ferry vessel and terminal signage are visible, along with fare details and operating hours, emphasizing the service’s role as a vital year-round connection to the island.
+The ferry vessel and terminal signage are visible, highlighting the service’s role as a vital year-round connection to the island.
 File photo: Jaclyn Vernace, licensed.

 History

-• North Ferry: Operating since the mid-19th century, the North Ferry Company was formally established in 1883 to link Greenport with Shelter Island Heights.
+• North Ferry: The North Ferry route has served the area since the 19th century, and the North Ferry Company was incorporated in 1883 to connect Greenport with Shelter Island Heights.

-• South Ferry: Even older, the South Ferry Company traces its history back to 1830, making it one of the oldest continuously operating ferry services in the United States.
+• South Ferry: The South Ferry traces its history to 1830, making it one of the oldest continuously operating ferry services in the United States.

 Route and Significance